sjbennett123/polarlarp/content/background/bloody_fist.md

 ### The Black Shadow

 No one has seen or heard the Black Shadow speak but Ahroun when the deal was struck with the Bloody Fist.
-The full details are only known to Ahroun and the Black Shadow, but not a soul questions the word of Ahroun when he spoke the words of power and granted The Black Shadows blessing to his fellow Bloody Fist.
+The full details are only known to Ahroun and the Black Shadow, but not a soul questions the word of Ahroun when he spoke the words of power and granted The Black Shadow's blessing to his fellow Bloody Fist.
 The rumor is he is a shapeless entity who can appear as an elf in black robes when a deal is struck.
 The power granted to the Bloody Fist was a form of “Draconic Power” but the true nature of its source remains unknown.

 ###   Warlord